tpb1908/CWDoc/doc_gen.md

 First, it calculates the mid-point of the space available to it (a single line).
 Second, it calculates one quarter of the height of the space available to it.
 Third, it assigns the given x position, and the calculated mid-point and quarter height to a ```RectF``` object in order to draw a rectangle across the canvas between the upper and lower quartiles of the line.
-This makes the total area covered half of the avialable line.
+This makes the total area covered half of the available line.

 The second rectangle to be drawn fills half of the vertical space within the first rectangle.
 One eighth of the height is calculated as half of the quarter, and the bounds of the rectangle are changed to give the new rectangle a border of this size.